rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 - install Python/Tkinter,
 - check the install to make sure everything's working, and
-- (if you're using Linux or one of the BSD's) install fonts common to other OS's.
+- (if you're using Linux or one of the BSD's) install fonts (potentially) common to all OS's.

 ## Installing Python/Tkinter

-Let’s get this out of the way right up front... for all operating systems, I recommend installing the 64-bit version of *Python*.
+It's best to install the 64-bit version of *Python*.
 But, if for any reason you can’t, the 32-bit version will also do.

 For those operating systems that use them (*Windows* and *MacOS* mostly), installers can be <a href="https://www.python.org/downloads/" target="_blank">downloaded from here</a>.

+One more thing... depending on how much time has passed since the writing of this post, version numbers may have changed.
+In that case, just make the appropriate substitution.
+The procedures, however, will likely still be the same.
+If they do change, I'll make sure this page is updated.

 Now, on to specifics.